71cj34/llmcalculator/README.md

   - Type of quant used.
 String.
   - Options : `IQ1_S`, `IQ2_XXS`, `IQ2_XS`, `IQ2_S`, `IQ2_M`, `IQ3_XXS`, `IQ3_XS`, `Q2_K`, `Q3_K_S`, `IQ3_S`, `IQ3_M`, `Q3_K_M`, `Q3_K_L`, `IQ4_XS`, `IQ4_NL`, `Q4_0`, `Q4_K_S`, `Q4_K_M`, `Q5_0`, `Q5_K_S`, `Q5_K_M`, `Q6_K`, `Q8_0`
   - Case insensitive.

+Note that while the interactive mode will correct you and use defaults, the cli will not grant you any such mercy.
+If you enter something invalid, it will keep going and either crash or output incorrect data.
+So... don't.

 The cli will output json-formatted data in format
 ```json